octo-technology/OpenTezos/docs/ligo/introduction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The goal of this module is to allow a developer to install LIGO transpiler on his operating system and give him the essential skills to write and deploy his first smart contract on the Tezos blockchain.
+The goal of this module is to allow developers to install a LIGO transpiler on their operating system and give them the essential skills to write and deploy their first smart contract on the Tezos blockchain.

 It will include the bases of LIGO language,